babichjacob/tailwindcss-custom-native/README.md

 ## Advanced usage

-The complete function signature of `customNative` is:
+The complete function signature of this plugin is:

 ```js
 function({ key, property, rename, addUtilitiesOptions={} }) {...}